comparing hot tub shell materials

 Yet being incredibly familiar with wood we knew there are limits in its friendship with water.
 Wood expands and contracts when spending time with water, and overall requires more upkeep than we want.

-As hot tub buyers, we were seeking easy maintenance, cleanliness, sustainability, energy efficiency, and good looks.
+As long-time hot tub users, we were seeking easy maintenance, sustainability, energy efficiency, comfort, and good looks.
 Also, we were after a soothing sensory experience.
-No disco lights, noisy jets, or smelly chemicals.
+No disco lights, noisy jets, itchy skin, or smelly chemicals.

 We were passionate about the idea of quietly soaking in a tub, listening to the wind or a fire crackling, smelling the fresh air, and our skin resting against a silky material.